hasnae21/Autoformation-Kotlin/README.md

 # Summary
+> Kotlin is similar to other object-oriented programming languages.

+> Install the latest JDK for your operating system to use Kotlin.

+> Install the IntelliJ IDEA to work with Kotlin.

 ### The following features may be different in Kotlin than what you're used to in other languages:
 > Kotlin types can't be implicitly converted—use casting.